DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 ### Static HTML

 [Github Pages](https://pages.github.com/) use Jekyll as generator engine.
 Can GitHub Pages be used without any Jekyll?
 Yes!
-You can use GitHub Pages as a simple HTML hosting (it's free!) if you have a site generated in some other place.
+You can use GitHub Pages as a simple HTML hosting (it's free) if you have a site generated in some other place.

 [![Winter Novel web demo]({{ site.urlimg }}other/jekyll/wn-demo.png "Winter Novel web demo")](https://winternovel.dexp.in)